IBM/kubernetes-networking/README.md

 # Kubernetes Networking

-1. **Kubernetes Networking 101**, you will use different ways to control traffic on a Kubernetes cluster with Service types, Ingress, Network Policy and Calico.
+1. **Kubernetes Networking 101** (60 mins), you will use different ways to control traffic on a Kubernetes cluster with Service types, Ingress, Network Policy and Calico.
-2. **Kubernetes Network Security using a Virtual Private Cloud (VPC)**, you will deploy a guestbook application to a Kubernetes cluster in a Virtual Private Cloud (VPC) Gen2, you will create the VPC, add a subnet, attach a public gateway, and update a security group with rules to allow inbound traffic to the guestbook application.
+2. **Kubernetes Network Security using a Virtual Private Cloud (VPC)** (90 mins), you will deploy a guestbook application to a Kubernetes cluster in a Virtual Private Cloud (VPC) Gen2, you will create the VPC, add a subnet, attach a public gateway, and update a security group with rules to allow inbound traffic to the guestbook application.

 This series of workshops on Kubernetes Networking is accompanied by a [lecture on Kubernetes Networking](pdf/KubernetesNetworking-Lecture.pdf).